metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Invoke-Process.md

 ### -Path

-Executable name or path to application to which to start.
+Executable name or path to application which to start.
 Wildcard characters and relative paths are supported.

 ```yaml